djunehor/php_validate_nigerian_phone/README.md

 #### Issues and pull requests welcome.

-A Python module to validate and format a Nigerian phone number as well as deduce the network provider or area code.
+A PHP module to validate and format a Nigerian phone number as well as deduce the network provider or area code.

 ## NOTE: The network resolution function can't be accurate because Nigeria implemented [Mobile Number Portability](https://en.wikipedia.org/wiki/Mobile_number_portability) in 2013, so the number prefix cannot be reliably used to determine operator anymore.